ScoutTrek/event-discovery-service/README.md

-# scouttrek-dynamic-api
+# ScoutTrek API

-Apollo GraphQL schema for Boy and Girls scout troops, patrols, users, and custom event types.
+Apollo GraphQL schema for Boy and Girls Scout Troops to create custom events.

+* Create common events such as camping, hiking, and backpacking based on ScoutTrek templates
+* Create custom event templates for your Troop and allow authorized users like Patrol Leaders to create those event types
+* Store, update, and send notifcations based on the latest changes to events, ensuring all users are up to date

-Tech stack:
+## Tech

 * Apollo Server
 * Mongoose + Atlas MongoDB Database
 * Google Cloud App Engine

-(Custom event types not yet active, therefore the GraphQL schema is complete but temporarily static.
-When the web console for ScoutTrek is active I will update the dynamic GraphQL schema.)